 Save $1 Million by Not Smoking

 Summary: Between the cost of cigarettes and health-care-related costs, smoking can cost you over $1 million over the course of a lifetime.
 Today we're continuing our series on how being healthy can grow your net worth.
 So far we've talked about how working out can grow your income and how you can save money by being the right weight.
-Today we're going to cover how you … [Read more...]
+Today we're going to cover how … [Read more...]

 Where You Live Has a Big Impact on Your Net Worth